x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

     1. Create a subdomain for mail routing to Microsoft 365 or Office 365
     1. Create a subdomain for mail routing to your Google Workspace domain
     1. Provision users in Microsoft 365 or Office 365

-    For detailed information on these steps, see
+ For detailed information on these steps, see [Google Workspace migration prerequisites](googleworkspace-migration-prerequisites.md).